Nando Reis: Solo career

-In 2003, he released his fourth album, A Letra A. He followed that up by releasing the successful Mtv-produced live album with his band Os Infernais (MTV Ao Vivo), and in early 2006, released another studio album, Sim e Não.
-This was followed by another Mtv-produced live album with Os Infernais (Lual MTV).
-His next studio album, entitled Drês includes several personal songs: "Conta", a tribute to his mother, and "Só Pra So", another tribute for his daughter Sophia, as well as "Pra Você", a duet with Ana Cañas.
+In 2003, he released his fourth album, A Letra A. He followed that up by releasing the successful MTV-produced live album MTV ao Vivo: Nando Reis & Os Infernais, and in early 2006, released another studio album, Sim e Não.
+This was followed by another MTV-produced live album Luau MTV: Nando Reis & Os Infernais.
+His next studio album, Drês, includes several personal songs: "Conta", a tribute to his mother, and "Só pra So", another tribute for his daughter Sophia, as well as "Pra Você Guardei o Amor", a duet with Ana Cañas.
 His cover version of "Eu Nasci Há Dez Mil Anos Atrás", a song by Raul Seixas, was featured in the Rede Globo's telenovela India – A Love Story soundtrack.

 In 2011, "De Repente" (suddenly), a song co-written by him and Samuel Rosa, from Brazilian pop rock quartet Skank, was nominated for the 2011 Latin Grammy Award for Best Brazilian Song and won.

 Reis spent most of 2012 in Seattle recording his seventh solo album, Sei, released in October.
 This time, he worked with producer Jack Endino, who had already produced four studio albums for Titãs.

 On October 6, 2012, Nando performed live with his ex-band Titãs for the first time since his departure, in a venue in São Paulo.
 The special performance was a celebration of the 30th year of the band's career.
 Arnaldo Antunes and Charles Gavin, other ex-members, were also present at the concert.
 It was the first time since 2002 that he used his bass guitar.

 Nando performed at Sunset Stage of Rock in Rio 5 on September 15, 2013, along with Samuel Rosa, guitarist and vocalist of Skank, whose then upcoming album Velocia would feature some songs co-written by Reis.

 In 2014, Reis received his third Latin Grammy Award nomination, this time for Best Brazilian Rock Album, for his live album Sei Como Foi em BH.
 Also in 2014, he announced he would enter the studio in 2015 to start recording a new album.
 In February 2016, it was revealed that the album would feature guest performances of Reis' ex-colleagues from Titãs Paulo Miklos, Branco Mello, Sérgio Britto and Arnaldo Antunes (the latter also an ex-member of the band), besides singers Pitty, Luiza Possi and Tulipa Ruiz.
 Afterwards, it was announced that Peter Buck (ex-R.E.M.) and Mike McCready (Pearl Jam, Mad Season), as well as four children of Reis (Zoé, Sophia, Theo and Sebastião; the two latter form the duo 2Reis), would be featured in the album as well.